tombenamato/financial_econometrics_project/README.md

 - [x] scrap htmls of earning call transcript
 - [x] scrap comments of earning call transcript

+For the code to run you need to create in the directory data, the two following directory : article, comment

 ## pre-processing
 - [x] stopwords
 - [x] lower